therealjflf/hesutils/docs/hes_sec.rst

 - has anyone been able to observe either my Hesiod request, or its answer?

 Using DNSSEC, forged Hesiod answers would be rejected by the client's resolver.
-But as long as the requests and answers are transmitted in clear on the wire, a spy would be able to monitor them and obtain valuable information about the current state of the systems: who is logged in where, what are the group memberships, etc. This in turn could be useful to time attacks (when some specific people are not logged in, for example), or to obtain corporate information that could be used for phishing attacks.
+But as long as the requests and answers are transmitted in clear on the wire, a spy would still be able to monitor them and obtain valuable information (SIGINT) about the current state of the systems: who is logged in and where, what are the group memberships, etc. This in turn could be useful to time attacks (when some specific people are not logged in, for example), or to obtain corporate information that could be used for phishing attacks.
 So while you may be able to get away with confidentiality in small deployments, it is necessary in larger, more critical ones.

-The answer to this problem is to encrypt the Hesiod requests and answers between the client and the server.
-The two main techniques are `DNS-over-TLS <https://en.wikipedia.org/wiki/DNS_over_TLS>`__ and `DNS-over-HTTPS <https://en.wikipedia.org/wiki/DNS_over_HTTPS>`_.
+The answer to this problem is to encrypt the DNS requests and answers between the client and the server.
+Currently the two main techniques are `DNS-over-TLS <https://en.wikipedia.org/wiki/DNS_over_TLS>`__ and `DNS-over-HTTPS <https://en.wikipedia.org/wiki/DNS_over_HTTPS>`__.